osuosl/timesync/source/users.rst

 Roles
 -----

-The users model provides the concept of roles.
+The users model provides the concept of organization roles.
 These are string values which can be associated with users in order to help define what purpose the user serves within the organization (e.g. "Intern", "Project Manager", "Executive").
-A user may belong to one or more roles, which are defined by the `/users/roles` endpoint.
+A user may belong to one or more roles, which are defined by the `/users/roles` endpoints.

 A role consists of a human-readable name, which will be returned by all ``GET`` endpoints, and a machine-readable slug, which will be passed to all ``POST`` endpoints.

+Slugs follow the same rules as in the rest of the :ref:`API<api>`.

 The list of users may be filtered by roles, in order to get a list only of members of that role.